johnmoore/ScreenWatcher/README.txt

 Homepage: http://www.screenwatcher.net

-ScreenWatcher, composed of the client application, server application, and Class Designer, is © (copyright) of and was originally written by John Moore and André Wiggins.
+ScreenWatcher, composed of the client application, server application, and Class Designer, is (C) (copyright) of and was originally written by John Moore and Andre Wiggins.
 ScreenWatcher has been released under the Reciprocal Public License.
    You should have received a copy of this license with the source code.
    If not, you can find a copy of it at http://www.programiscellaneous.com/programming-projects/screenwatcher/licensing-copyright/.